 Date and Time: February 24, 2022 4:00p.m.
 Eastern

 Abstract: Researchers have uncovered racial disparities in infant and maternal mortality, survival after myocardial infarction, pain control for long bone fractures, vaccine administration, cancer screening, minimally-invasive versus radical surgical procedures, and more.
 However, those inequities remain.
-In fact, many times institutional efforts to address racial and other disparities have resulted in increased disparities… See full abstract
+In fact, many times institutional efforts to address racial and other disparities have resulted in increased disparities.
+In order to understand why, it is important to understand the barriers to equity fundamental to the foundation of modern medicine and healthcare delivery in the US.
+This talk seeks to expose some of those foundational and systemic barriers, and to generate discussion about the role of data science in overcoming these barriers in the future.

 Intersectionality Methodology: Quantitative Research Considerations